rebcabin/masr/specs.md

 ```

-# 16. TO ASDL-TYPE
+# TO ASDL-TYPE

+Undone Work-in-Progress

 The function `->asdl-type` relies on multimethods
 for nested multi-specs.
 The multimethods dispatch
-on the _head_ keys of each multi-spec, like
+on the _head_ keys of each multi-spec, keys like
 `::symbol-head` and `::expr-head`.